Andrew8667/ZFIT/README.md

 ## Challenges & Learnings

+- One challenge was working with Ollama, LLaMA 3, and Flask, technologies I had little prior experience with.
+Through research and testing, I learned to build Flask endpoints and integrate the LLaMA 3 model, successfully enabling communication between the mobile app and Python backend.
+- Writing prompts for the LLM was a challenge, as initial outputs were often inaccurate.
+Through careful experimentation, I discovered that providing highly detailed instructions, which included specifying exactly what the output should and should not contain, significantly improved the model’s accuracy.
+- Integrating the frontend, backend, and database technologies into a cohesive system.
+I overcame this by mapping out a detailed data flow and creating a clear implementation plan
 - Designed the front end with Figma to plan layouts and user flow before development, helping ensure a clean and intuitive UI
 - Worked with Redux Toolkit, TypeScript, React Native, and Supabase for the first time, gaining full-stack mobile development experience
 - Faced challenges adapting layouts for various mobile screen sizes, which taught me to build responsive designs and test across different devices and simulators
 - Learned how Supabase Row Level Security (RLS) policies work, and implemented secure access rules to protect user data
 - Gained hands-on experience with SQL queries and database design, using ER diagrams and relational schemas to model workout and exercise data effectively
-- One challenge was working with Ollama, LLaMA 3, and Flask, technologies I had little prior experience with.
-Through research and testing, I learned to build Flask endpoints and integrate the LLaMA 3 model, successfully enabling communication between the mobile app and Python backend.
-- Writing prompts for the LLM was a challenge, as initial outputs were ofteninaccurate.
-Through careful experimentation, I discovered that providing highly detailed instructions, which included specifying exactly what the output should and should not contain, significantly improved the model’s accuracy.
-- Integrating the frontend, backend, and database technologies into a cohesive system.
-I overcame this by mapping out a detailed data flow and creating a clear implementation plan

 ## Future Improvements